How to grow Buttercups Ranunculus in Zone 6

 Future Approach:

 Given this experience, I am inclined to continue with outdoor planting.
-This method conserves indoor space and primarily requires vigilance against rodents that might target the roots.
+This method conserves indoor space and primarily requires vigilance against rodents that might target the tubers.
+Cover tubers with chickenwire after planting.

 I've learned that while indoor cultivation of ranunculus offers control over environmental factors, it also requires meticulous attention to moisture levels to prevent mold.